A Decentralised Digital Token Architecture for Public Transport: Adapting the Architecture for Transport for London

-In the simplest problem setting, the user will interact with the system at three points: (a) to purchase Oyster credit, (b) to gain entry to the system after proving sufficient credit, and (c) upon exit of the system to terminate the journey.
+In the simplest problem setting, the user will interact with the system at three points: (a) to purchase Oyster credit, (b) to gain entry to the system after proving sufficient credit, and (c) if applicable, to exit of the system upon termination of the journey.
 This problem setting describes what is commonly referred to by TfL as ``Pay-as-you-go'' (PAYG).
-It is important to note that both DigID and Oyster cards are not payment schemes, rather tokens and credit on DigID and Oyster cards represent that the user already has paid through a different medium.
+It is important to note that both Oyster and the approach we propose are not general-purpose payment schemes, but actually e-money: tokens represent credit for value that the passenger has already paid through an exogenous medium.

-In this problem setting there are two main differences between the way a user would interact with the standard DigID protocol and the TfL fare system.
+There are two main differences between the way a user would interact with the existing PAYG fare system offered by TfL and the DigID system.
 First, PAYG calculates journey cost based on entry and exit stations.
-The DigID protocol only models a single interaction with an Authenticating Party (AP) and Service.
-There is no way for the protocol to know \textit{a priori} where a user entering the system is going.
-Similarly, it is impossible for the protocol to know \textit{ex ante} where a user exiting the system came from.
-Second, if using an Oyster card or payment card, PAYG uses no additional data.
-This differs from DigID where users are required to download a block of signatures to retrieve their signature.
-Leaving these differences unaddressed would significantly alter how a user would need to interact with the TfL system and is not desired.
+The DigID protocol only models a single interaction with an authenticating party (AP) and a service.
+There is no way for the protocol to know \textit{a priori} where a user entering the system will go.
+Similarly, it is impossible for the protocol to know \textit{ex ante} where a user exiting the system had originally entered.
+Second, when using an Oyster card or payment card with PAYG, devices held by users are not required to store or process volatile data that persist between interactions, whereas with DigID, user devices are required to retrieve and store tokens for later use.
+To avoid significantly altering how passengers would interact with the system, these foundational differences must be addressed carefully.
+The protocol that we propose adapts the DigID protocol to enable stateful interactions involving user devices without introducing fundamentally new patterns of interaction between the user and the payment system.